-Professional Tipsters earn a living by recommending selections to their clients (gamblers).
+Professional Tipsters earn a living by recommending selections to their clients (sports bettors).
 Some punters are satisfied with the intel they receive, whilst others feel cheated.
-Without analysing the results I can’t speak for each and every case.
-But i do believe that solely relying on Tipsters’ selections can be naive, and risky.

 What Makes Tipsters Worthwhile To Punters?

-- The quality of tips.
-Some punters measure the profitability of Tipsters based on their ROI over a period of time.
-This gives reassurance that the recommendations have, at the very least, been profitable for some people in the past.
-With performance assured, it’s [perhaps] worth the investment.
+The profitability of Tipsters is estimated (but not guaranteed) by their ROI over a period of time.
+Historical records provide some level of reassurance that bet recommendations have, at the very least, been profitable in the past.
+With performance assured, it’s an attractive proposition to many bettors.

 Now for the negatives…

 I’ve touched on some of the negatives already.
 I’ll elaborate in this section.

 1. If Someone Has a Winning Formula They’re Unlikely to Give it Away.